manik-sethi/n8ndemo/README.md

 * The game features vibrant, colorful 3D graphics, showcasing the sights and sounds of a Thai kitchen.
 * Authentic Thai music and sound effects enhance the immersive experience.
-* The game's UI is intuitive and easy to navigate, allowing players to focus on cooking.
+* The game\'s UI is intuitive and easy to navigate, allowing players to focus on cooking.

 **Educational Aspects**

-* Players learn about Thai culture and cuisine through the game's recipes, ingredients, and cooking techniques.
+* Players learn about Thai culture and cuisine through the game\'s recipes, ingredients, and cooking techniques.
 * The game includes fun facts and trivia about Thai cuisine, its history, and cultural significance.

 **Target Audience**